-Charming towns and cities are a dime a dozen in Italy.
-But, Bergamo is special and one of the most underrated cities in the country, in my opinion.
-This is a guide of things to do in Bergamo, Italy – the country’s best-kept secret.
+Bergamo is so special and one of the most underrated cities in the country, in my opinion.
+This is a guide to things to do in Bergamo, Italy – the country’s best-kept secret.

 The charming city of Bergamo is located in the Lombardy region of northern Italy and for years has been overlooked by tourism until being granted UNESCO World Heritage Status.

 This quintessential Italian city is full of fun and delicious wonders that will not fail to tantalize your mind and soul.

 This guide will take you through 26 of the most amazing things to do, taste, and experience in Bergamo, Italy.

 If you happen to be in town visiting Atalanta Stadium for a game, this is a great guide to keep you occupied outside of the football match.

 Bergamo is a stunning city located in the Lombardy region of northern Italy at the foothills of the Alps.